algotrader-dotcom/cloud-academy-dl/README.md

 - Account username/password login to https://cloudacademy.com

 # How to use
-You want to download all videos (resolution 720p) for course 'Introduction to DevOps'
+Notes: Please enter your account in cloud-dl.py before running this script You want to download all videos (resolution 720p) for course 'Introduction to DevOps'

 <code>